HIV testing: feelings of fear, anxiety and guilt

 - If these are your first sexual experiences, whatever your age.

 - If you have tried new experiences.
-For example if you are usually a straight man and had sex with another man.
+For example if you are usually straight and just had sex with another man.

 - If you are in a relationship, gay or straight, and have had sex outside your main relationship.

 - If you paid for sex or were paid to have sex.

 - If you were sexually assaulted.

-An obsessive focus on HIV risk can lead to psychological problems unconnected with the real level of risk.
+An obsessive focus on HIV risk can lead to psychological problems out of proprtion to the actual risk.

 There is also a concern for current sexual partners.
 If the risk was from a sexual experience outside your main relationship, this may involve changes to your sex life at home to protect your partner until you have your test results.